Running out of gas in the middle of nowhere is among drivers’ biggest fears, and it’s also one of the easiest things to prevent.

-As a last option, consider enlisting the help of a Good Samaritan who’ll either offer to bring you back a can of gas or give you a lift to the nearest phone or gas station.
+As a last option, consider enlisting the help of a Good Samaritan.
+Look for someone to bring you back a can of gas or give you a lift to the nearest gas station.
 As always, exercise extreme caution if taking a ride from a stranger.
-Go with your gut; if the first person who stops looks remotely unstable, explain that help is already on its way, then ask the next car.
+Go with your gut; if someone looks remotely unstable, explain that help is already on its way.

 A Gallon of Prevention

 Everyone knows the old saying “an ounce of prevention is worth a pound of cure.”
 In this case, it’s a gallon of prevention.
-Taking long road trips puts you at risk of running out of gas if you wait too long before filling up your tank again.
-If you’re driving through an area with few fueling stations, consider bringing along a container of gas as an insurance policy against getting stranded roadside.
+Taking long road trips puts you at risk of running out of gas.
+Don’t wait too long between tank fill-ups.
+If you’re driving through an area with few fueling stations, consider bringing along a container of gas just in case.

 Put Your Tank to the Test